mehekkhanna/my_website_vF/content/blogs/HillaryTrump.md

 title: Hillary vs. Trump
 ---

----
-title: "blog5.md"
-output: html_document
----

 ```{r setup, include=FALSE}
 knitr::opts_chunk$set(echo = TRUE)
 ```

 ## 2016 California Contributors plots

-# This was a project that we created during our course to understand the difference in contribution received (in $) b/w Hillary and Trump in 2016.
+This was a project that we created during our course to understand the difference in contribution received (in $) b/w Hillary and Trump in 2016.
 The graphs illustrate the top 10 cities (in California) from where Hillary and Trump recieved their contributions from.
+The R code is as shown below:

-For the challenge, we started by importing the California contributors dataset, the zip code data base and merged both datasets.
+We started by importing the California contributors dataset, the zip code data base and merged both datasets.

 ```{r, load_CA_data, warnings= FALSE, message=FALSE}